ly1bwb/nrau-baltic/pages/index.md

 <ClientOnly><ContestTimer /></ClientOnly>

+## NRAU-Baltic contest 2026

+NRAU-Baltic Working Group kindly invites all radio amateurs of the Nordics and Baltics to participate in the annual **NRAU-Baltic contest 2026**, on the 11th of January, 2026.

+This year the contest is hosted by **EDR - Denmark**.

+_- Arne OZ4VW_

 ## NRAU-Baltic contest 2025 results!

 On behalf of the NRAU-Baltic Working Group, we proudly announce the final results of the NRAU-Baltic contest 2025! 🎉